-The cake inside is a Devil’s food chocolate cake with Vanilla Butter cream and homemade Sugar paste.
+The cake inside is a Devil’s food chocolate cake with Velvet American Buttercream and homemade Sugar paste.
 But if you are new to carving then I would prefer that you use my Dense Chocolate Cake perfect for carving.

 I had Dinosaur cake on the wish list of requested tutorials so obviously I decided to video the whole process.
 I wanted to make a time lapse version so you could see quickly how the whole cake is done but by popular demand I had to make a slow version too.
 Some of the fans on Facebook said they would prefer a slow detailed version.

 So I ended up making both the quick and slow version.